IRODRIGUEZ24/cm3-website/docs/index.md

 This is another para.

-In this one we show some lists. just start the lista on the next line after hitting one return:
+In this one we show some lists. just start the list on the next line after hitting one return:
 - an item
 - another item